Our gut is more than a place to digest food for fuel.

 Impacts stress hormones (specifically cortisol)

-Thanks to the Human Microbiome Project we are learning that our immune system and the root of our mental health actually live in and around our gut (called GALT - gut-associated-lymphatic tissue).
+Thanks to the Human Microbiome Project and growing research we are learning daily that our immune system and the root of our mental health actually live in and around our gut (called GALT - gut-associated-lymphatic tissue).

-Up to 80% of our body’s immune system is accounted to GALT 3
+Up to 80% of our body’s immune system is accounted to GALT.

-Why?
 The intestinal wall is the barrier to the outside world - aside from the skin it has the most chances for bodily defense.
+(3)

 Any potentially harmful substance in the gut will send a message to the rest of the immune system.
-This is one reason food choices are so important.
+This is one reason food choices are so important to immune health and as we are learning - important to brain health as well.

 The Microbial Flora in our Gut Has Many Roles and Duties: